-People who have had a surgery or are suffering from moderate to severe pain may be prescribed Percocet by their physicians.
-If you are one of these people, you may be wondering, what are Percocets?
-Or maybe you know someone who is taking this medication.
-Let’s take a closer look at this drug, its uses, side effects and where to find a Percocet detox program in Florida.
+People who have had major surgery or are suffering from moderate to severe pain may be prescribed Percocet by their physicians.
+If you are one of these people, you may be wondering, what is Percocet?
+Alternatively, maybe you know someone who is taking this medication.
+Let’s take a closer look at this drug, its uses, side effects, and where to find a Percocet detox program in Florida.

-Percocet is a combination medication that consists of oxycodone and acetaminophen.
-Oxycodone is a narcotic pain reliever and acetaminophen is a non-opioid pain reliever.
+Percocet is a combination of medication that consists of oxycodone and acetaminophen.
+Oxycodone is a narcotic pain reliever, and acetaminophen is a non-opioid pain reliever.

 When taking Percocet for the first time, it’s important that you don’t drive or work with heavy machinery until you know how you will respond.
 Some of the side effects of the medication include:

 - Sweatiness and euphoria

 If you’re experiencing the side effects of Percocet, please reach out to our team today by calling 866.294.5306 to learn about our recovery programs.

 Many people become addicted to Percocet due to various reasons.
 Some people become tolerant of the dose they are on and increase the dose.
 In time, this leads to higher doses and abuse of the medication.

 Other people crave the euphoria they feel when they take the medication, which leads them to become addicted to it.
 Finally, some people become psychologically dependent on the medication and feel that they cannot live without it.
 Whatever the reason may be, if you become addicted, you need a Percocet detox program in Florida.
 By attending detox, you will find the strength to put your life together again.
 Our detox services not only include support to get the medication out of your system but also a range of counseling services.
 We offer both evidence-based and holistic therapies, including:

 Your addiction doesn’t have to rule your life.
 When you reach out to Serenity House Detox Florida, you have support to overcome your addiction.
 Learn more about the treatment options available today by calling 866.294.5306.